Totally nonnegative matrices, chain enumeration and zeros of polynomials: Dual partition lattices

 \begin{proof} The proof is by induction on the number $n$ of vertices of $G$.
 The case when $n=1$ is clear.
 Suppose $n \geq 2$.
 By definition $G$ is obtained from a chordal graph $H$ on $n-1$ vertices by adding a new vertex $v$ whose neighbors $A$ form a clique.
 Hence $ \chi_G(t) = (t-a)\chi_H(t), $ where $|A|=a$.
 By induction,

 Since $\chi_H(k)=0$ for all $0 \leq k \leq a-1$, it follows that $\theta_k=0$ for all $0 \leq k \leq a-1$.
 Now

 which proves the lemma. \end{proof}

 From Lemma~\ref{chordal-nonnegative} and the discussion above it we deduce: \begin{corollary} Let $P$ be a pure partition poset.
-If $P$ is shellable, then it has a nonnegative $h$-vector, and hence the chain polynomials of $P$ and its rank selected sub-posets are real-rooted. \end{corollary}
+If $P$ has a $\Pi$-shelling, then it has a nonnegative $h$-vector, and hence the chain polynomials of $P$ and its rank selected {subposet}s are real-rooted. \end{corollary}